Hypercontractivity of spherical averages in Hamming space: Auxiliary results

 where $\Phi \perp K_a$.
 Note that

-where~\eqref{eq:pl_1} is by duality $(L_p)^* = L_{p'}$,~\eqref{eq:pl_1a} states the obvious fact that supremization can be restricted to permutation-symmetric $g$,~\eqref{eq:pl_2} is by von Neumann minimax theorem and~\eqref{eq:pl_3} is because the inner $\inf$ can only be finite if $g$ belongs to the one-dimensional subspace spanned by $K_a$, i.e. $g=c K_a$ for a suitable $c$.
+where~\eqref{eq:pl_1} is by duality $(L_p)^* = L_{p'}$,~\eqref{eq:pl_1a} states the obvious fact that supremization can be restricted to permutation-symmetric $g$,~\eqref{eq:pl_2} is by Kneser's minimax theorem~\cite{kneser1952theoreme} (for bi-affine function over $X\times Y$ with $X$ convex-compact, $Y$ convex and $f$ upper semi-continuous on $X$) and~\eqref{eq:pl_3} is because the inner $\inf$ can only be finite if $g$ belongs to the one-dimensional subspace spanned by $K_a$, i.e. $g=c K_a$ for a suitable $c$.

 Since $\Pi_a (K_a + \Phi) = K_a$ we conclude that